proophsoftware/event-machine/docs/tutorial/part_VII.md

 ## The End

 Congratulations!
 You've mastered the Event Machine tutorial.
-There are two bonus parts available to learn more about **custom projections** and **command pre processors**.
+There are three bonus parts available to learn more about **custom projections**, **command pre processors** and **testing with Event Machine**.
 The current implementation is available as a **demo** branch of `proophsoftware/event-machine-skeleton`.
-There is a second branch called **demo-oop** that contains a similar implementation with the difference that the `Building` aggregate is designed using an object oriented approach rather than the functional approach shown in the tutorial.
+There is a second branch called **demo-oop** available that contains a similar implementation.
+But the `Building` aggregate is designed using an object oriented approach rather than the functional approach shown in the tutorial.
 If you like that OOP style more you can of course use that.

 Functional programming fans might dislike the static class methods.
-You can of course use real functions instead of static class methods but you have to configure *composer* to always require the files containing your functions.
+You can also use real functions instead of static class methods but you have to configure *composer* to always require the files containing your functions.
 It's up to you.

-The Event Machine API docs contain a lot more details and last but not least the reminder that the prooph software team offers commercial project support and workshops for Event Machine and the prooph components.
+The Event Machine API docs contain a lot more details and last but not least a reminder that the prooph software team offers commercial project support and workshops for Event Machine and the prooph components.

+Our workshops include Event Storming sessions and how to turn the results into working prototypes using Event Machine.
+We can also show and discuss framework integrations.
+Event Machine can easily be integrated with *Symfony*, *Laravel* and other PHP web frameworks.
+The skeleton is based on *Zend Expressive* so you can handle http related stuff (like authentication) using *PSR-15* middlewares.
+But again, other web frameworks play nice together with Event Machine, too.

 [![prooph software](https://github.com/codeliner/php-ddd-cargo-sample/raw/master/docs/assets/prooph-software-logo.png)](http://prooph.de)